What are digital signatures?

 What’s the difference between an electronic and digital signature?

 While most people use the terms interchangeably, there is a difference between the two.
 An electronic signature refers to a protected and legally binding online signature.
-A digital signature refers to a complicated method for authenticating a document.
+A digital signature refers to a complicated method of authenticating a document.